Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   - Observation of clear accuracy–latency–energy tradeoffs and identification of nb_filters as the dominant hyperparameter.
 - High-level statement of what the results collectively show about energy-aware NAS on microcontrollers.

+Although we report ATE/RTE and resource metrics alongside TinyODOM’s OxIOD table, the comparison is not strictly apples-to-apples.
+First, ATE/RTE are sensitive to the streaming configuration because integrating window-level velocities uses an effective timestep of dt = stride / sampling_rate.
+A larger stride increases the integration step and can change drift behavior even when velocity RMSE is similar.
+Second, flash and RAM accounting is toolchain-specific.
+The Arduino CLI “Sketch uses … bytes” and “Global variables use … bytes” values reflect the full linked image on the BLE33, including runtime and support code, whereas TinyODOM’s reported flash/RAM values may reflect a different firmware baseline and build system.
+This helps explain how models can appear both smaller and better-performing in the TinyODOM table.
+Notably, the flatbuffer model itself here is only 40.84 KiB, while the deployed flash footprint (379 kB) includes additional firmware overhead beyond the model weights.

 #### **5.1.1 Latency and Energy are Tightly Coupled**
 One reason this coupling is so strong on the BLE33 is that inference executes on a sequential general-purpose MCU core (Nordic nRF52840, ARM Cortex-M4F) with limited parallel compute resources [CITE, NEEDED].
 For this target, most architectural changes effectively scale the number of executed operations, which changes inference time more than it changes average power at a fixed operating point.
 As a result, energy tends to scale approximately with latency (energy ≈ power × time) over the explored search space.